HEVC-Projects/CPH/README.md

 In total, the CPH-Intra database contains 12 sub-databases according to QP and CU size, on account that 4 QPs are applied and CUs with 3 different sizes (64×64, 32×32 and 16×16) are allowed to be split.

-To download original images and labels (compressed in 8 files), visit:
+To download original images and labels (compressed in 8 files), visit Google Drive:

 https://drive.google.com/open?id=0B-x4IFNM0upjWmllNDdnc182dlU